Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 • Cava Reserva — longer ageing, more complexity

-• Cava Gran Reserva — still longer ageing, usually more serious
+• Cava Gran Reserva — even longer ageing, usually more serious

 • Cava de Paraje Calificado — the highest and rarest tier